PernilleJacobsen/projekter/README_Period3.md

 While maintaining a cache isn't typically mission critical with regards to consistency, most users wouldn't exactly enjoy if all their cart sessions went away

-9 - Explain, using a relevant example, how redis (or a similar) can increase scalability (drastic) for a server using server side sessions
+9 - EXPLAIN, using a relevant example, how redis (or a similar) can increase scalability (drastic) for a server using server side sessions

+Du sepererer håndteringen af session på en særskildt server der bruger Redis som storage.

 When your customer or user logs in, they authenticate and receive a token.
 This token then allows them to interact with any server in your web tier - the token is sent each time.
 There is no need for a "master" server and "slave" servers, because each server is the same.
 This allows you to scale horizontally very easily.

 The session data is then stored in a fast database like Redis.

-10 - Explain, using a relevant example, a full MEAN application including relevant test cases to test the REST-API (not on the production database)
+10 - EXPLAIN, using a relevant example, a full MEAN application including relevant test cases to test the REST-API (not on the production database)

 Mean1 currently without angular